Doxycycline for Chlamydia

 If you think you might have the symptoms of chlamydia, but you’re not sure you have the infection, you won’t be able to get treatment.
 In this case we strongly recommend getting tested.
 The same is true if you’re not sure if your sexual partner might have an STI.
 In these cases, you could order a chlamydia test from our website, or get tested at your GP practice, sexual health clinic, or GUM clinic.

-Doxycycline can be taken by people over 12 years old.
+Doxycycline can be ordered through our service by people over 18 years old.
 Doxycycline treatment is not right for you if you:

 - are allergic to doxycycline, or tetracyclines in general